Rodney Roloff, Jumbo Loan Specialist Written by Rodney Roloff

 Do Jumbo Loans Require PMI?

 No. Jumbo loans never require private mortgage insurance (PMI), regardless of your down payment amount.
 This is one of the biggest financial advantages over conforming loans, where PMI is mandatory with less than 20% down.
-On a $1.5M jumbo loan with 15% down, skipping PMI saves roughly $450+ per month compared to a conforming loan with PMI — that’s over $5,000 per year back in your pocket.
+On a $1.5M jumbo loan with 15% down, skipping PMI saves roughly $450+ per month compared to a conforming loan with PMI.
+That’s over $5,000 per year back in your pocket.

 Jumbo vs Conforming Loans: Key Differences